xor-gate/debpkg/README.md

 # debpkg

-debpkg is a pure [Go](https://golang.org) library to create Debian packages.
-It has zero dependencies to Debian.
-It is able to generate packages from Mac OS X, *BSD and Windows.
+debpkg is a pure [Go](https://golang.org) library to create [Debian](https://debian.org) Linux packages.
+The package can be directly imported in your go project or run a `debpkg` cli tool with a custom debpkg YAML specfile (just like a single [RPM spec file](http://ftp.rpm.org/max-rpm/s1-rpm-build-creating-spec-file.html)).
+It has zero dependencies outside go modules, to and doesn't use exec wrappers.
+Therefor it is able to generate packages from non Linux systems like Mac OS X, *BSD and Windows without the Perl dependency (as with official [debbuild](https://github.com/debbuild/debbuild)).
+The "problem" with the Debian package build system is it universal and flexable nature, which can be a pro or con.
+Packaging just a small bunch of files with simple configuration the Debian build system is a fairly complex beast to understand.
+And you must dig deep into the workings of the Debian package management documentation.
+Debpkg is not able to resolve all the advanced packaging requirements theirfor one must use the official `debbuild` and `debhelper`.
+It is created for the simple case to convert a directory structure to be installable and maintained via the standard debian way.

 [![License][License-Image]][License-Url]
 [![Godoc][Godoc-Image]][Godoc-Url]